clinical-biomarkers/biomarker-partnership/README.md

 ### General Notes

 The `.gitignore` file includes entries for directories `home/` and `env/`.
-The `home/` directory can be used for any source files, temp files, files larger than Github's limit of 100 MiB, or any other files that don't need to be pushed to the upstream repository.
+The `home/` directory can be used for any source files, temp files, log files, files larger than Github's limit of 100 MiB, or any other files that don't need to be pushed to the upstream repository.
 The `env/` directory should be the name of your virtual environment (instructions in next section).

 ### Starting up the Virtual Environment